 General

 The design, construction, testing and performance of all supplied motors shall conform to the latest requirements of the applicable NEMA standards and all other appropriate standards referred to herein and shall bear the CSA approval label.
 Each motor shall be TEFC, squirrel cage induction type.
 The type of motor and shaft requirements shall be dependent on the corresponding pump requirements.
-Characteristics shall be in accordance with NEMA [Consultant to specify relevant NEMA standard(s) equivalent to EEMAC Design B], for continuous operation on 575 V, three phase, 60 cycles per second supply.
+Characteristics shall be in accordance with NEMA MG 1 , for continuous operation on 575 V, three phase, 60 cycles per second supply.
 The speed and rotation of the motor shall be in accordance with the requirements of the pump that it drives.
 The accelerating and torque capabilities of the motor shall be compatible with the inertia characteristics of the pump load.
 The motor shaft shall be compatible with the driven shaft.
 Horizontal motors which are mounted vertically shall not be acceptable.

 The motor shall be suitable for the following types of starting methods: reduced voltage starting, auto transformer type and soft starter, and full voltage.
-The motor shall be designed in accordance with NEMA [Consultant to specify relevant NEMA standard(s) equivalent to EEMAC Design B].
-Torque capability shall be in accordance with NEMA [Consultant to specify applicable NEMA standard equivalent to EEMAC MG1-20.41].
+The motor shall be designed in accordance with NEMA MG 1 .
+Torque capability shall be in accordance with NEMA MG 1.

 The motor shall be specifically designed and selected for intermittent start-stop operation.
 The Contractor shall provide evidence, upon notification of award of the Contract, of the basis or methods of achieving this capability.
 The rating/frame assignments and shaft extension dimensions shall be those of “T” frame motors.